Empower

 Empower Program for Social Entrepreneurship

-The program also sponsors events, lectures and workshops that promote and shape discourse on social entrepreneurship.
-Through our alumni network we aim at forming a mentorship system for the advancement of aspiring social entrepreneurs at Tufts.
+The program also sponsors events, lectures, and workshops that shape discourse on social entrepreneurship.
+Through our alumni network we aim at forming a mentorship system for developing aspiring social entrepreneurs at Tufts.
+Please get in touch with us if you have questions or ideas to pursue.
+Our current and past fellows are an open community.

 The Empower Fellowship provides the opportunity for students to launch social enterprises, participate in internships and conduct applied research related to social entrepreneurship in international or local community development.
 The fellowship offers either a grant or stipend for students to pursue these opportunities and allows students to join the Social Entrepreneurship Network at Tufts, which encourages collaboration, mentorship, and the promotion of social entrepreneurship on campus.

-The Empower program offers three types of fellows:
+The Empower program offers three types of fellowships:

-The Empower Program will fund individuals who want to become social entrepreneurs, start their own social enterprise or continue working on their social ventures.
-Social entrepreneurial initiatives and social enterprises are organisations that use market and business mechanisms to achieve social goals.
-Empower does not give out seed capital for such ventures.
-Although not exclusive, examples of what Empower is willing to fund include travel, accommodation and board costs for students developing ventures.
+Empower funds students who want to start their own social enterprises or to continue working on their existing social ventures.
+Social enterprises use market mechanisms to achieve social goals.
+Empower does not give out seed capital for such ventures; however, it is willing to fund travel, accommodation, and other costs incurred by students developing their ventures.

 Empower Fellowship — Internships